mattfaraday/sunscraper/README.md

 ## 2022- UNMAINTAINED!

-Since my brige / online service basically keep breaking and I keep having to log tickets, I've given up.
+Since my hardware bridge / online service basically keep breaking and I keep having to log tickets to get it to work again, I've given up.
 I now log my data using open hardware I can control myself, so I am archiving this git repo and no further updates will happen.